rescript-lang/rescript-skip/README.md

 ## The bottom line

 Reactive back-ends let you **declare what should happen**, not **how to make it happen**.
 You avoid manually wiring update logic, and clients never see stale data.
-This example shows the concept end-to-end in ~50 lines of actual service code.
+This example shows the concept end-to-end in ~80 lines of actual service and client code.